TitleCardMaker/TitleCardMaker/docs/getting_started/scheduler.md

 Syncs are run.

-1. Navigate to the Scheduler page by clicking Setings, then :fontawesome-solid-stopwatch `Scheduler` from the side navigation bar.
+1. Navigate to the Scheduler page by clicking Setings, then
+:fontawesome-solid-stopwatch: `Scheduler` from the side navigation bar.

 2. Find the task description that reads "Run all defined Syncs, adding any new Series".